SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The value of the expression on the left of the ``=`` is set to the value obtained by evaluating the expression on the right.
-The expression on the left side can be an identifier expression, a ignored expressions, or a tuple.
+The expression on the left side can be an identifier, a ignored expressions, or a tuple.
-In this usage, tuples contain only identifier expressions, ignored expressions, and other tuples.
+In this usage, tuples contain only identifier, ignored expressions, and other tuples.

 If the left side is a tuple,
 the right side must be a tuple